A Local’s Guide to Visiting the Valle d’Itria, Puglia

 On the coast around Ostuni you have Puglia’s largest concentration of 5-star hotels (in addition to loads of much cheaper options).
 If you have the budget for it, I’ve listed some of the best.
 One thing to note is that while prices can become eye-popping in summer, shoulder season prices can drop by 50% or more.

-Il Melograno - Il Melograno is a bit less breezy and chic than either of the previous three hotels, but it’s better for families and it’s just outside the city of Monopoli, so you have lots to do and loads of good restaurants right nearby.
+• Il Melograno - Il Melograno is a bit less breezy and chic than the previous two hotels, but it’s better for families and it’s just outside the city of Monopoli, so you have lots to do and loads of good restaurants right nearby.

 Towns to visit in the Valle d’Itria